tezedge/tezedge-debugger/README.md

 #### BPF module

-The network recorder uses BPF module to intercept network related syscalls.
+The network recorder uses the BPF module to intercept network-related syscalls.
 It intercepts `read`, `recvfrom`, `write`, `sendto`, `bind`, `listen`, `connect`, `accept` and `close` syscalls.
 Those syscalls give a full picture of network activity of the application.
 The BPF module configured to know where the application which we want to record is listening incoming connection.
 That is needed to determine an applications PID.
 It listen `bind` attempts from any PID on the given port.
 And once we have one, we know the PID.
 After that, the BPF module intercepting other syscalls made by this PID.
-The single recorder can record multiple applications simultaneously.
+A single instance of the recorder can record multiple applications simultaneously.
 Do not run multiple instance of the network recorder.